fknop/hapi-pagination/README.md

 * `previous`: The link to the previous page.
 Default name is previous, enabled by default. null if no previous page is available.
 * `next`: Same than previous but with next page.
+* `hasNext`: A boolean indicating there is a next page.
+Disabled by default
+* `hasPrevious`: A boolean indicating there is a previous page.
+Disabled by default
 * `first`: Same than previous but with first page.
 * `last`: Same than previous but with last page.
 * `page`: The page number requested.
 Default name is page, disabled by default.